 With that information, you can substitute the data in the command below:

-Make sure to substitute 'user' with the share's (e.g. NAS) username, the IP
+Make sure to substitute 'user' with the share's (e.g. NAS) username.
+Use single quotes around the password.
+Set the local path

-/mnt/networkshare with any (empty) directory on your Antsle.
+/mnt/networkshare to any (empty) directory on your Antsle.

 After running the command, the drive and it's contents will be available under the specified folder (in the example